claret-srl/ROMANTIG/DEV/README.md

 	- the oee is computed on demand so it's only computed if production is present
 - [ ] Add information about reworks (parts and time).
 - [ ] Add information about total OEE stats for all the production.
-- [x] Extend to Factory level (e.g. un elemento nel contex broker che comunica lo scheduling dei turni di lavoro)
+- [] Extend to Factory level (e.g. un elemento nel contex broker che comunica lo scheduling dei turni di lavoro)
-	- Non necessario
+	- Si potrebbe fare per calcolare l'oee dei turni

 ## RAMP in remoto
 - Connessione remota RAMP

-## Business
-- [ ] Intregrare presso 3 clienti o lettera di intenti.
-	- [ ] Zenti
-	- [ ] G.Engineering
-	- [ ] Laserlam
-- [ ] Fee annuale per integrazione sulle macchine.